The Man from Mukinupin: Themes

-2014 Civic Playhouse, Newcastle.
-TAFE Regional Institute of Performing Arts.

-The Man from Mukinupin has also been staged many times by amateur theatre companies.
-It is frequently produced by university drama schools because of its thematic issues and rowdy vitality.

 Music

 The original music was composed by Jim Cotter, ironically written while waiting for the birth of his own twins.

 The music is in the style of the 1910s to 1920s, including old English folk and nursery songs, vaudeville and bush music.
 The songs are: "The Five Man’s Morris", "Polly Put the Kettle on", "Summer Bird", "Willow", "An ‘Am an Egg and an Onion", "Have Another Acid Drop", "Your Country Needs You in the Trenches", "Harry Tuesday’s Song", "New Holland Song", "Polly’s Sad Song", "Touch of the Tar’s Song", "Polly’s Sad Wedding Song", "Mercy and Jack’s Duet", "The Wedding Dance", and "The Mukinupin Carousel".

 The 1981 Melbourne Theatre Company production at the Russell Street Theatre had alternative music written by Elizabeth Riddle.

 Reception and criticism

 The commission of Hewett to write a sesquicentennial contribution was met by public dismay in Western Australia, in part due to a campaign against her by her former husband Lloyd Davies and his wife.
 However, according to director Barry, the spirit of celebration in the play won over the doubters.

 Hewett's work, even more than other playwrights, requires strong and sympathetic casting and direction, and this is particularly the case for The Man from Mukinupin.
 The Opera House production in 1981 broke box office records.
 The Belvoir Street production in 2009 also received excellent reviews, as did a student production in Newcastle in 2014, while the 1981 MTC production fell rather flat.

 The environmental and Indigenous issues explored in the play have continued to resonate with contemporary Australian audiences.